WISDOM FOR LIVING DAILY DEVOTIONAL

 If you are not born again, you need to give your life to Jesus now.
 I urge you to take the following steps: *Admit that you are a sinner and you cannot save yourself and repent of your sins. *Confess Jesus as your Lord and Saviour. *Renounce your past way of life – your relationship with the devil and his works. *Invite Jesus into your life. *As a mark of seriousness to mature in the faith, start attending a Bible-believing and Bible-teaching church.
 There they will teach you how to grow in the Kingdom of God.

-PRAYER POINTS: Holy Spirit, I receive your help to remain in Jesus and for His words to remain in me.
-I shall not be a deserter, a forgetful hearer, or a disobedient Christian.
+PRAYER POINTS: Holy Spirit, I receive Your help to remain in Christ and for His words to remain in me.
+I shall not depart from Christ or be a forgetful hearer or disobedient Christian in Jesus’ name.
+Holy Spirit, help me to ask according to the will of God, not wrongly or want only what will give me pleasure.

 Phone No: +2348155744752, +2348033113523